shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

 -   Chaotic: 0 Spell Points.
 Spend chaos points for this spell cast instead of spell points.
-Touch this spell cast with your chaos, also touching creatures effected by this spell cast with your chaos.
+Make this spell chaotic, also making creatures effected by this spell cast chaotic.

 You don’t gain chaos points from casting a Chaotic spell.